Kuuuube/Misc_Scripts/scripts_and_programs/terminal_and_shell_config/README.md

 - Download clink from here [https://github.com/chrisant996/clink](https://github.com/chrisant996/clink).
 You may find an older, incompatible version of clink if you search for it yourself.

 - Add the clink folder to PATH.
-By default the directory to add `C:\Program Files (x86)\clink`.
+By default the directory to add is `C:\Program Files (x86)\clink`.

 - Add `oh-my-posh.lua` and `clink_settings` to `%localappdata%\clink`

 - Optionally, add `clinkcmd.bat` to `C:\Program Files (x86)\clink`.
-This allows starting up a clink injected cmd instance with the command `clinkcmd` while not conflicting with the existing `clink` command.
+This allows a clink injected cmd instance to start with the command `clinkcmd` while not conflicting with the existing `clink` command.

 ## Powershell (windows only)